Shelly Silver: TOUCH (2013)

 Silver constructs the fictional story of a gay man who has returned to New York after fifty years to care for his dying mother.
 The narration of the film is an essay told from the man’s point of a view, an amalgam of research and interviews.

 A Strange New Beauty (2017)

 The Lamps (2015)

+The Lamps (2015) by Shelly Silver explores the rebellious spirit of Baroness Elsa von Freytag-Loringhoven, a provocative artist linked to the Dada movement and potentially the true creator of Fountain.
+The film recounts her audacious visit to Naples’ Archaeological Museum, where she breaks into a secret room of erotic Pompeian artifacts, highlighting her subversive engagement with art and history.